-With the introduction of this proportional electoral system, the opportunity for minor parties to gain parliamentary representation increased.
+With the introduction of MMP the opportunity for minor parties to gain parliamentary representation increased.
 As a result, coalition and minority governments have become commonplace.
-A referendum on the electoral system held alongside the general election (26 November 2011) returned a solid endorsement of 58 per cent of the MMP system.
+A referendum on the electoral system held at the 2011 general election returned a solid 58 per cent endorsement of the MMP system.

-New Zealand's National Party came close to winning an outright victory in the sixth election under the MMP system on 26 November 2011.
-The party won 59 seats and formed a minority government, after it negotiated confidence and supply arrangements with the ACT Party and United Future (which both won one seat each), guaranteeing a majority of 61 seats in a 121-seat Parliament.
-The National Party also secured a looser confidence and supply support arrangement with the Maori Party (three seats) which will allow flexibility pursuing National’s election platform (such as on partial privatisation of assets) while allowing the Maori Party freedom to vote as it wishes.
-Labour secured 34 seats, the Greens 14 seats, and New Zealand First returned to Parliament with 8 seats.
+New Zealand's National Party was re-elected and came close to winning an outright victory in the last election on 26 November 2011.
+The party won 59 seats, and with confidence and supply guaranteed by the ACT Party and United Future (which won one seat each), achieved a majority of 61 seats in a 121-seat Parliament.
+The National Party also secured a looser confidence and supply support arrangement with the Maori Party (three seats).
+The arrangement allows National to pursue its election platform (such as on partial privatisation of assets) and gives the Maori Party freedom to vote as it wishes.
+The Opposition Labour Party secured 34 seats, the Greens 14 seats, and New Zealand First won 8 seats.

 Murray McCully was reappointed as the Minister of Foreign Affairs.
 Tim Groser was reappointed Minister of Trade.

 New Zealand is a small open economy.
 Following a comprehensive reform program that began in the mid-80s, the New Zealand economy is now largely deregulated, and more internationally competitive.
-The production base has diversified to include a range of elaborately transformed manufactures, while maintaining a large export-oriented agriculture sector.
+The production base has diversified to include a range of elaborately transformed manufactures, while maintaining a large agriculture sector, which accounts for 70 per cent of exports.
 Services account for over two thirds of New Zealand's real Gross Domestic Product (GDP), while manufacturing accounts for 12 per cent.
-In 2011, New Zealand's main merchandise export markets were Australia (22.4 per cent), China (12.2 per cent), and the United States (8.5 per cent).
-New Zealand’s main sources of merchandise imports were Australia (16 per cent), China (15.7 per cent), and the United States (10.7 per cent).
+In 2012, New Zealand's main merchandise export markets were Australia (21.4 per cent), China (14.9 per cent), and the United States (9.2 per cent).
+New Zealand’s main sources of merchandise imports were China (16.3 per cent), Australia (15.3 per cent), and the United States (9.2 per cent).

 Bilateral economic and trade relationship

 The economic and trade relationship between Australia and New Zealand is shaped by the Australia New Zealand Closer Economic Relations Trade Agreement (CER or ANZCERTA), which came into effect on 1 January 1983.
 ANZCERTA created one of the world's most open and successful free trade agreements and two-way trans-Tasman merchandise trade has increased at an average annual rate of around 8 per cent following its adoption.
-Based on trade in goods and services during 2011, New Zealand is now Australia's seventh largest trading partner, In 2011 New Zealand was the eighth largest source of foreign investment and third most important destination for Australian investment abroad.
-Australia is New Zealand's principal trading partner (ranked number one for both exports and imports), largest source of foreign direct investment and largest destination for outbound investment.
+New Zealand is Australia's seventh largest trading partner, eighth largest source of foreign investment and third most important destination for Australian investment abroad.
+In the March quarter 2013 China surpassed Australia for the first time as New Zealand’s largest market for both imports and exports.
+On an annualised basis, however, Australia remains New Zealand's largest goods trading and services trading partner and largest source of foreign direct investment and largest destination for outbound investment.

-In 2011 Australia's total investment in New Zealand was A$74.2 billion; while New Zealand's total investment in Australia was A$29.7 billion.
+In 2012 Australia's total investment in New Zealand was A$77.4 billion; while New Zealand's total investment in Australia was A$28 billion.
 New Zealand is the third largest market for Australian investment abroad, with Australia the largest investor in New Zealand.
-Over half of Australia's total investment in New Zealand is FDI (A$40.1 billion), reflecting the high level of economic integration.
+Over half of Australia's total investment in New Zealand is FDI (A$44.3 billion), reflecting the high level of economic integration.
 Australian investment in New Zealand includes the banking, insurance, building, infrastructure, telecoms, energy and retail sectors.